jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

         print(f"iteration {i}: loss={loss:.4}")
 ```

-We also generate some testing data to measure how well our model can predict.
+We also generate some testing data to measure how well our model predicts.
 ```python
 TN = 100
 test_education = np.full(TN, 22)